 Let us see now what the direct supplementation of collagen is good for.

 First, it is important to clarify that the normal edible gelatine (such as aspic) is made up of giant proteins, hardly digestible at all.
-Pre-digested (hydrolyzed) gelatine/collagen was used in each study (mostly in the form of a powder that can be mixed in drinks).
+Pre-digested (collagen peptides, in other words, hydrolyzed) gelatine/collagen was used in each study (mostly in the form of a powder that can be mixed in drinks).
 These contain collagen peptides instead of intact proteins.
-There is no evidence if normal gelatine is effective or not.
+There is no evidence that normal gelatine is effective or not.

 KEEP OUT OF REACH OF CHILDREN.
 DO NOT EXCEED RECOMMENDED DOSE.